arnedesmedt/vue-ads-table-tree/README.md

     - `sortable`: *(type: boolean)* Is this column sortable?
     - `order`: *(type: number)* Column order to sort the rows.
     - `direction`: *(type: boolean or null)* The initial sort direction.
 If null, the column is not sorted.
 If true, the sorting is ascending.
 If false, the sorting is descending.
+    - 'collapseIcon': *(type: boolean)* Indicates if this column will contain the collapse icon.
 - `rows`: *(type: array, default: [])* An array containing all the row objects.
 Each row object has his own key value pairs and extra meta data:
     - `children`: *(type: array)* An array with child row objects.
     - `hasChildren`: *(type: boolean, default: false)* Indicates if this row has children.
 This property will automatically be set to true if the children attribute is set.